-Chronic cough — one lasting eight weeks or longer — is more than just an annoyance.
+A chronic cough is more than just an annoyance.
 A chronic cough can ruin your sleep and leave you feeling exhausted.
-Severe cases of chronic cough can result in vomiting, rib fractures and lightheadedness.
+Severe cases of chronic cough can result in vomiting, lightheadedness, depression, even rib fractures.

-While it can sometimes be difficult to pinpoint the problem that's triggering your chronic cough, the most common causes are tobacco use, postnasal drip, asthma and acid reflux — the backflow of stomach acid, which can irritate your throat.
+While it can sometimes be difficult to pinpoint the problem that's triggering a chronic cough, the most common causes are tobacco use, postnasal drip, asthma and acid reflux — the backflow of stomach acid that can irritate your throat.
 Chronic cough typically disappears once the underlying problem is treated.

 A chronic cough can occur with other signs and symptoms, which may include:

 An occasional cough is normal — it helps clear foreign substances and secretions from your lungs and prevents infection.
 But a cough that persists for weeks is usually the result of an underlying problem.
 In many cases, more than one cause is involved.